12 July 2013 : Original article

 Diversity of metabolic syndrome criteria in association with cardiovascular diseases – a family medicine-based investigationDragica Ivezić-LalićABCDEFG, Biserka Bergman MarkovićACE, Ksenija KranjčevićAB, Josipa KernA, Davorka VrdoljakAB, Jasna VučakAB

 Med Sci Monit 2013; 19:571-578

-Keywords: Age Factors, Adult, Cardiovascular Diseases - epidemiology, Croatia - epidemiology, Cross-Sectional Studies, Demography, Diet, Mediterranean, International Classification of Diseases, Metabolic Syndrome X - epidemiology, Odds Ratio, Prevalence, Prospective Studies, Risk Factors, Sex Factors, Smoking
+Keywords: Cardiovascular Diseases - epidemiology, Croatia - epidemiology, Cross-Sectional Studies, Demography, Diet, Mediterranean, International Classification of Diseases, Metabolic Syndrome X - epidemiology, Odds Ratio, Prevalence, Prospective Studies, Risk Factors, Sex Factors, Smoking